owenthereal/blog/posts/git/_posts/2011-03-23-git-up-perforce-with-git-p4.markdown

 tags: git perforce version_control
 ---

-[Distributed version control systems][11] open up lots of flexibility and provide lots of efficiency in work-flow than their centralized cousins (namely [Perforce][12]).
+[Distributed version control systems][11] open up lots of flexibility and provide lots of efficiency in work-flow than their centralized cousins (e.g. [Perforce][12]).
 There's often value to use DVCS in the team.

 However, the case that I run into frequently is where there is a corporate standard for a deficient VCS, but the team wish to work efficiently by using a more powerful VCS.
 In that case, there are many successful stories of using [multiple VCS][13]: DVCS for local version control and committing to a shared centralized VCS with a DVCS-to-VCS bridge.